haskell/cabal/release-notes/WIP-cabal-install-3.12.x.0.md

     If you prefer a log file, consider setting `--test-show-details=streaming` (or something else) manually.

-### Other changes

-- Script cache dir is the base16 hash of the canonical path of the script. [#9459](https://github.com/haskell/cabal/pull/9459)

-    This fixes sporadic path failures on both Windows and Linux (e.g. [#9334](https://github.com/haskell/cabal/issues/9334)).

 - Die if package list is missing [#8944](https://github.com/haskell/cabal/pull/8944)

     If a package list is missing, `cabal` will now die and suggest the user to run